 Palau De La Musica – The Music Palace

-The man-made architectural garden, a music lover’s paradise or a musician’s dream, call what you wish, but the Music Palace would surely become one of your most favourite places in Barcelona.
+The man-made architectural garden, a music lover’s paradise or a musician’s dream, call what you wish.
+The Music Palace would surely become one of your most favorite places in Barcelona.
 It shows the Catalan people’s love for music and the architect’s most imaginative gift to the musicians.

-With the stage adorned by 18 angels playing the different instruments of the world, it is certainly one of the unique structures made of white marble that smoothly merge into the designs of colourful ceramic tiles.
-The renowned western classical musician Zubin Mehta to Oprah Winfrey, this stage has been a favourite of all.
+With the stage adorned by 18 angels playing the different instruments of the world, it is certainly one of the unique structures made of white marble.
+The marbles smoothly merge into the designs of colorful ceramic tiles.
+The renowned western classical musician Zubin Mehta to Oprah Winfrey, this stage has been a favorite of all.
 With the sight of the giant Sun ceiling and a unicorns’ flight, the musicians’ emotions take an artistic flight.